Skip to content

 'created_at': self.created_at.isoformat(),

-'permissions': [perm.value for perm in self.permissions] if self.permissions else None,
+'_extra_permissions': [perm.value for perm in self._extra_permissions],

 'last_login': self.last_login.isoformat() if self.last_login else None,